ZeLonewolf/openstreetmap-carto/CODE_OF_CONDUCT.md

 - Discrimination based on age, disability, gender, nationality, ethnicity, religion, sexuality, or similar personal characteristic.
 - Bullying or systematic harassment.
 - Unwelcome sexual advances.
+- Revealing identifying information about a user against their wishes
 - Incitement to any of these.

 ## Moderation